lindig/xen-api/doc/content/design/multi-version-driver.md

 * `select (self, version)`; select `version` of driver `self`.
 Selecting the version (a string) of an existing driver.

+* `rescan (host)`: scan the host and update its driver information.
+  \(This could be implemented as a host method but I would prefer to keep this together.\) This method could be called after driving installation to update the database without a toolstack restart \(where it is also called.\)

 * `deselect(self)`: For completeness it makes sense to provide a `deselect(self)` method which would mean that this driver can't be